You can deploy other GGUF quant models by modifying the

 Step 1: Prepare the Dockerfile

 We will use the official llama.cpp image as our base image.
 This image comes with all the necessary dependencies to run llama.cpp.
 The image is present on the Github Registry as gerganov/llama.cpp.
+We will then set the environment variables required to run the model and install the necessary huggingface dependencies to download the model.
+We will then copy our code and set the permissions for the entrypoint script.Dockerfile

 Step 2: Prepare the entrypoint script

-In this step, we first download the GGUF model using snapshot_download
+In this step, we first download the GGUF model usingsnapshot_download

 from huggingface_hub.
 We then start the llama server with the necessary flags to run the model.

-You can deploy other GGUF quant models by modifying the entrypoint.sh
+You can deploy other GGUF quant models by modifying the

 script below.
 You will have to change the repo_id